Semi-Centennial REDUCE: Building The 1973 System Today

-The resulting reduce.lsp was loaded into a Lisp system known as "vsl".
-This is a fairly minimal Lisp that consists of 3500 lines of C code implementing much of the "Standard Lisp" that later versions of {\sc reduce} settled on.
-It is complete enough that it can run an up to date version of {\sc reduce}, but is an interpreter-only system and so is not very fast.
-The aim was that the C code should be fairly spartan, and so for instance at that level it supports \verb+CAR+ and \verb+CDR+.
-All the combinations such as \verb+CDADR+ and so on are then defined in Lisp in a file \verb+"vsl.lsp"+.
+The resulting \fname{reduce.lsp} was loaded into a Lisp system known as "vsl".
+This is a fairly minimal Lisp that consists of 3500 lines of C code implementing much of the "Standard Lisp" that later versions of \reduce{} settled on.
+It is complete enough that it can run an up to date version of \reduce{}, but is an interpreter-only system with no optimizations and so is not at all fast.
+The aim was that the C code should be fairly spartan, and so for instance at that level it supports only \code{CAR} and \code{CDR}.
+All the combinations such as \code{CDADR} and so on are then defined in Lisp in the file \fname{vsl.lsp}.
 That file also provides the functions to append and reverse and search lists.
-But the two big sections of codin in vsl.lsp are the ones that support big integers and that can prettyprint (ie print with neat indentation) Lisp code.
-Well in 1973 many Lisp systems did not support integers with more bits than would fit in a machine register. vsl.c provides for a represention of overlarge integers but leaves all arithmetic on them to lisp code in vsl.lsp, where the numbers are handled as list of digits.
+But the two big sections of code in \fname{vsl.lsp} are the ones that support big integers and that can prettyprint (\textit{i.e.} print with neat indentation) Lisp code.
+In 1973 many Lisp systems did not support integers with more bits than would fit in a machine register.
+The file \fname{vsl.c} provides for a representation of overlarge integers but leaves all arithmetic on them to lisp code in \fname{vsl.lsp}, where the numbers are handled as list of digits.
 Performance took second place to code simplicity.
-It would have been possible to modify vsl to support the ancient {\sc reduce} more directly, but instead \verb+"reduce.lsp"+ was modified to live with it.
+It would have been possible to modify vsl to support the ancient \reduce{} more directly, but instead \fname{reduce.lsp} was modified to live with it.
+We note that \fname{vsl.c} uses \texttt{zlib} compression so that saved heap images consume less space and \texttt{histedit} to support more civilised terminal interface.
+Neither of these is intrinsically necessary for \reduce{} -- they are just used in the small Lisp system to make life easier.